tjvantoll/articles/kendo/angular-v-react/article.md

 A lot of this is on me, as I’m new to React and still figuring out how these new APIs work.
 But I tend to prefer using frameworks and APIs that feel intuitive, and all React hooks beyond `useState()` have confused me, which makes me hesitant to introduce them into a large codebase.

 That being said, I plan to return to this topic after I’ve had some more time to learn and experiment.
-And also, even though I find hooks confusing, there are definitely some confusing Angular APIs that I was happy to remove.
+And also, even though I found hooks confusing, there were definitely some confusing Angular APIs that I was happy to remove.

 <h2 id="finding-4">4) I don’t miss Angular’s modules, or services, or dependency injection</h2>